strata-mvc/strata/docs/validators.md

 To generate a custom validator, you should use the automated generator provided by WMVC.
 It will validate your object's name and ensure it will be correctly defined.

 Using the command line, run the `generate` command from your project's base directory.
-In this exemple, we will generate a validator extending the one you passed (or the base validator if nothing is passed)
+In this example, we will generate a validator extending the one you passed (or the base validator if nothing is passed)

 ~~~ sh
 $ bin/mvc generate validator MyPasswordValidator RequiredValidator
 ~~~

 You class must implement a function named `test` which will run the actual test.
 This function is expected to return a boolean value.
-The two parameters are the posted value and the formhelper object.
-Using the formhelper reference allows you to reach out to posted values and various contextual information.
+The two parameters are the posted value and the FormHelper object.
+Using the FormHelper reference allows you to reach out to posted values and various contextual information.

 To customize the error message of your validator, implement the function `getMessage`.
 This function is called when the test has failed and the form object is gathering error messages.